 Table Queen Acorn squash, first sold by the Iowa Seed Co. in 1913, descends from a heart-shaped winter squash grown by the Dakotas' Arikara Indians, who raised the long-storing squash for sustenance and trade.

 Heirlooms vs. Hybrids

 For some gardeners, the case of heirlooms vs. hybrids presents an either/or question, but there are reasons to grow both types.

 - For instance, in areas prone to Nematode infestations, it's wise to grow Nematode-resistant hybrids.

 - If you preserve the harvest, growing hybrids can ensure that sufficient fruits ripen at the same time to fuel the preservation process.
-For more information on preserving your harvest, read our article on Freezing Your Harvest.
+For more information on preserving your harvest, read our articles on how to get started with home caning and on Freezing Your Harvest.

 - For container gardeners, bush-style hybrids of cucumbers and squash are better suited to small-space growing than vining heirloom versions.

 - Some heirlooms require a long season to ripen, and if you garden where growing seasons are short, you'll never see a harvest.